euougo/100-days-of-code/log.md

 **Today's Progress**: Today I was experimenting data grid with react-hooks-grid.

 **Thoughts**: My mind today was full of bad thoughts, but I keep going.

+### Day 52: January 28, 2021

+**Today's Progress**: Today I was implementing an upload file functionality with react-files-hooks.

+**Thoughts**: After some experimentation, hooks makes much more sense.